 Section A: Period Studies (one topic studied)

-Each period study has a focus of one country over a period of around 50 years.
+Each period study has a focus on one country over a period of around 50 years.

 Section B: Wider World Depth Studies (one topic studied)